-- A. When all quarryable stone has been removed from all of the land belonging to or under the control of Wake Stone Corporation during the period of its quarrying operations and which lies between Umstead State Park and Interstate Highway 40, it shall be the duty of Wake Stone Corporation to notify the State of this fact.
-Upon receipt of such notice, the State shall have six months within which it may elect to have Wake Stone Corporation convey the quarry site to the State.
-If the State elects to have Wake Stone Corporation covey the quarry site to the State, it shall notify Wake Stone Corporation of such election within said six month period.
+A. When all quarryable stone has been removed from all of the land and belonging to or under the control of Wake Stone Corporation during the period of it quarrying operations and which lies between Umstead State Park and Interstate Highway 40, it shall be the duty of Wake Stone Corporation to notify the State of this fact.
+Upon receipt of such notice, the State shall have six months within which it may elect to have Wake Stone Corporation convey the guarry site to the

+State.
+If the State elects to have Wake Stone Corporation convey the quarry site to the State, it shall notify Wake Stone Corporation of such election within said six month period.
 All notices shall be by certified mail and return receipt requested.
-If the State fails to make an election within said six month period or shall elect not to accept a conveyance of the quarry site, the option shall thereupon terminate and Wake Stone Corporation shall have no further obligation to convey the quarry site to the State. - B. If all quarryable stone is not removed, the right of the State to acquire the quarry site shall accure at the end of 50 years from the date quarrying commences or 10 years after quarrying operations have ceased without having been resumed, whichever is sooner, and notices shall be exchanged at that time in the same manner and with the same time limitations as set forth in Paragraph A. above. - C. Until the option has expired, Wake Stone Corporation shall not encumber by mortgage or deed of trust of any of the area designated "BUFFER AREA" on Wake Stone Corporation's site plan dated February 17, 1981, revised March 10, 1981 and February 14, 1991 (and the Site Plan Map dated March 1, 2001), except for purchase money security interests.
+If the State fails to make election within said six month period or shall elect not to accept a conveyance of the quarry site, the option shall be thereupon terminate and Wake Stone Corporation shall have no further obligation to convey the quarry site to the State.

+B. If all quarryable stone is not removed, the right of the State to acquire the quarry site shall accure at the end of 50 years from the date quarrying commences or 10 years after quarrying operations have ceased without having been resumed, whichever is sooner, and notices shall be exchanged at that time in the same manner and with the same time limitations as set forth in Paragraph A above.

+Until the option has expired, Wake Stone Corporation shall not encumber by mortgage or deed of trust of any of the area designated "BUFFER AREA" on Wake Stone Corporation's site plan dated February 17, 1981, revised March 10, 1981 and February 14, 1991 (and the Site Plan Map dated March 1, 2001 and Site Plan Maps last revised November 22, 2010), except for purchase money security interests.

 The terms and conditions relating to the donation are placed herein to prescribe generally the boundaries of the Wake Stone Corporation offer.
-The acceptance by the Sate is subject to approval by the Department of Administration and the Council of State and the ascertaining that the offer is in accord with the laws of the State and lawfully adopted rules and regulations.
-Further, the Department's analysis of the conditions of the land to be transferred will be in accordance with the criteria identified in the "Principle's Governing the Establishment of Extension and Development of State Parks, State Recreation Areas and State Natural Areas."
+The acceptance by the State is subject to approval by the Department of Administration and the council of State and the ascertaining that the offer is in accord with the laws of the State and lawfully adopted rules and regulations.
+Further, the Department's analysis of the conditions of the land to be transferred will be in accordance with the criteria identified in the "Principles' Governing the Establishment of Extension and Development of State Parks, State Recreation Areas and State Natural Areas."

-This permit, issued May 13, 1981, modified April 15, 1986, renewed and contemporaneously modified April 1, 1991, and modified February 5, 1992 and October 11, 1996, is hereby renewed this 20th day of April, 2001 pursuant to G.S.
+This permit, issued May 13, 1981, modified April 15, 1986, renewed and modified April 1, 1991, modified February 5, 1992 and October 11, 1996 and renewed April 20, 2001, is hereby modified the 24th day of November, 2010 pursuant to G.S.
 74-52.